-Get to know the difference between removing caffeinated and decaffeinated coffee stains and the easiest way to remove them from your car interior.
-Let’s get right to it, shall we?
+Let’s start with the difference between caffeinated and decaffeinated coffee stains and the easiest way to remove them from your car interior.

 All coffee stains – yes, even those that have dried on the fabric seat – can be removed with the right cleaning solutions and methods.